Just an Illusion: Certifications and sales

-Sample
+Samples

-"Get Your Number", co-written by Mariah Carey, Jermaine Dupri, Johntá Austin and Bryan-Michael Cox and recorded by Carey for her album The Emancipation of Mimi (2005), samples the song.
+"Get Your Number", co-written by Mariah Carey, Jermaine Dupri, Johntá Austin, and Bryan-Michael Cox and recorded by Carey on her album The Emancipation of Mimi (2005), samples the song.

+On the live telecasts of the PBA Tour on USA Network from 1982 to 1984, the instrumental track was used as background music during the in-between round segments.